-I’ve been doing a LOT of research lately, some really big, really deep stuff (which I’ll be sharing on Monday on my Live Anti-Inflammation Training – click here for more info about that) but the one super-nutrient that KEEPS coming up (it’s crazy) is turmeric.
+I’ve been doing a LOT of research lately, some really big, really deep stuff, but the one super-nutrient that KEEPS coming up (it’s crazy) is turmeric.

 As I recently posted, it is scientifically proven to fight fatigue, heart and cardiovascular conditions, various cancers, inflammation, immune system issues and more.